 Who can apply for an internship?

-In order to be eligible for the program, you must plan to return to the University of Oregon as a full-time or part-time undergraduate student in the fall of 2022; be in good academic standing and in all ways be eligible to return in the fall of 2022; and, be able to commit up to 40 hours per week between June 24 and Sept.
-2 2022.
+In order to be eligible for the program, you must plan to return to the University of Oregon as a full-time or part-time undergraduate student in the Fall of 2024; be in good academic standing and in all ways be eligible to return in the Fall of 2024; and, be able to commit up to 40 hours per week between June 19 and August 30, 2024.

 Can I apply for an internship if I was not selected last year?

 Yes, you are encouraged to apply again if you were not previously offered an internship position.
-It is recommended that you revisit your application, resume, and cover letters prior to submitting an application.
+We recommend you revisit your application, resume, and cover letters prior to submitting an application.

 Can I apply for an internship if I have previously been a PIE intern?

 We will not accept applications from past PIE interns at this time.
 This policy ensures that as many students as possible have the opportunity to receive a stipend to participate in a meaningful internship.